-It is important to note that organized retail crime (ORC) is not the same as shoplifting.
-The term was first identified by loss prevention professionals and law enforcement in the 1970s.
-It is defined as theft or fraud activities conducted with the intent to convert illegally obtained merchandise, cargo, cash or cash equivalents into personal financial gain.
-It also must involve theft or fraud of multiple quantities, conducted by two or more people.
+NRF defines ORC as theft or fraud activities conducted with the intent to convert illegally obtained merchandise, cargo, cash or cash equivalents into personal financial gain.
+It also must involve theft or fraud of multiple quantities, conducted in concert by two or more people.
 ORC typically involves multiple occurrences and may occur across several stores and jurisdictions.